Christmas Coloring Pages For Kids

 Who’s that at the fireplace?
 Father Christmas hangs a stocking while a curious cat plays with a shimmering ornament nearby.

 How many ornaments can you see?
 Practice your counting and make up a funny name for the mischievous Christmas cat.
-What would you wish for in your stocking?
+What would you wish for in your Christmas stocking?

 Famous Father Christmas